The Center for Tax Law & Employee Benefits

 Paul Faherty Tax Law Writing Competition

-This is the fifth year in which the Center for Tax Law and Employee Benefits has sponsored the Paul Faherty Tax Law Writing Competition.
-James Lynch, one of our tax advisory board members, graciously funds this tax writing competition to honor Paul Faherty, former Center director.
+Sponsored by the Center for Tax Law & Employee Benefits, the Paul Faherty Tax Law Writing Competition is generously funded by James Lynch, a tax advisory board member, to honor Paul Faherty, a former Center director.
 The grand prize is a $3,000 award, plus two honorable mention awards of $1,000.
 The scope of permissible topics for the writing competition is broad — a leading public policy issue, critique of a leading case or doctrine, comment on a statute or proposed statutory change, or comment on a common law tax doctrine.

 This year's winners are as follows:

-Isaac Wood, University of Virginia School of Law
+K. Dawn Milam, University of North Carolina School of Law